tdlazoen/modern_era_philosophy/revised_plan.md

 	* Are there any patterns between philosophers in the same countries?
 * What works appeared to be influencing society the most?
 	* E.g. John Locke and Thomas Hobbes (American Revolution)
-* Are certain schools of thought more prominent?
+* Are certain branches more prominent?
 	* Use counts of documents
 	* Only interested if there's a significant deviation from the mean
 * Are there any significant shifts in thinking throughout the era?